butfirstchai.com

 urad dal and other ingredients in a grinder jar

-Drain the urad dal and add it into the blender along with ginger and green chillies.
-Grind it to a finer coarse paste with help of minimal water.
+Drain the urad dal and add it to the blender along with ginger and green chillies.Β Grind it to a finer coarse paste with the help of minimal water.

 flour and spices in a bowl